ash/raku-challenges/089/index.md

 ### 14. Java

-Now look at the solution in Java.
+Now, look at the solution in Java.
 Yes, we have to use classes again, but in the rest, a nice and clean program that doesn’t require many more comments, I think.

     // To run:
     // $ java ch-1.java 100